Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Abstract

 \section{Abstract}

 This work proposes a space--time least-squares Petrov--Galerkin (\methodAcronym) projection method for model reduction of nonlinear dynamical systems.
 In contrast to typical nonlinear model-reduction methods that first apply (Petrov--)Galerkin projection in the spatial dimension and subsequently apply time integration to numerically resolve the resulting low-dimensional dynamical system, the proposed method applies projection in space and time simultaneously.
 To accomplish this, the method first introduces a low-dimensional space--time trial subspace, which can be obtained by computing tensor decompositions of state-snapshot data.
 The method then computes discrete-optimal approximations in this space--time trial subspace by minimizing the residual arising after time discretization over all space and time in a weighted $\ell^2$-norm.
-This norm can be defined to enable complexity reduction (i.e., hyper-reduction) in time, which leads to space--time collocation and space--time GNAT variants of the \methodAcronym\ method.
-Advantages of the approach relative to typical spatial-projection-based nonlinear model reduction methods such as Galerkin projection and least-squares Petrov--Galerkin projection include: (1) a reduction of both the spatial and temporal dimensions of the dynamical system, (2) the removal of spurious temporal modes (e.g., unstable growth) from the state space, and \reviewerA{(3)} error bounds that exhibit slower growth in time.
-Numerical examples performed on model problems in fluid dynamics demonstrate the ability of the method to generate orders-of-magnitude computational savings relative to spatial-projection-based reduced-order models without sacrificing accuracy.
+This norm can be defined to enable complexity reduction (i.e., hyper-reduction) in time, which leads to space--time collocation and space--time Gauss--Newton with Approximated Tensors (GNAT) variants of the \methodAcronym\ method.
+Advantages of the approach relative to typical spatial-projection-based nonlinear model reduction methods such as Galerkin projection and least-squares Petrov--Galerkin projection include a reduction of both the spatial and temporal dimensions of the dynamical system, and \reviewerBRthree{\textit{a priori}} error bounds that \reviewerBRthree{bound the solution error by the best space--time approximation error and whose stability constants} exhibit slower growth in time.
+Numerical examples performed on model problems in fluid dynamics demonstrate the ability of the method to generate orders-of-magnitude computational savings relative to spatial-projection-based reduced-order models without sacrificing accuracy \reviewerBRtwo{for a fixed spatio-temporal discretization}.

 \begin{AMS} 65L05,65L06,65L60,65M15,65M22,68U20 \end{AMS}